ropable/foundation_postgres/databases.md

 Note that there is a **public** role that is granted to all users by default.
 Users with the **public** role can connect to all databases.

+In modern versions of Postgres, the User & Role concepts have been merged: a "role" can have the ability to login, the ability to "inherit" from other roles (like a user being a member of a group, or a group being a member of another group), and access to database objects.

 Role docs: http://www.postgresql.org/docs/9.5/static/user-manag.html

 ```sql